aleroot/iptvtee/README.md

  - score: minimum score of the flow. tested flow under this minimum are filtered out from the result.
  - page: an HTML url page to scrape for .m3u links
  - filter: input filter expresion, checking for test contains in title of the M3U.
+ - max: the max number of M3U elements to test in a playlist.

 ### usage examples